 We made it!
-We have successfully transitioned from our old, on-premise ERP and onto Microsoft’s latest, cloud-based ERP, Dynamics Business Central.
-If you are a current customer of ours, you may have noticed a new look to our documentation and a new series of numbers on our quotes and invoices.
+We have successfully transitioned from our old, on-premise ERP onto Microsoft’s latest, cloud-based ERP, Dynamics 365 Business Central.
+If you are our customer, you may have noticed a new look to our documentation and a new series of numbers on our quotes and invoices.

-It took 2 years from the realization that we needed to make a change, through selection of the right product, planning, training, customizations, data migration, testing, go live, failure, more training and customizations, another data migration and go live, double-entry, being terrified, being overworked and finally success.
+It took two years from the realization that we needed to make a change through the selection of the right product, planning, training, customizations, data migration, testing, go live, failure, more training and customizations, another data migration, and go live, double-entry, being terrified, being overworked and finally success.

-Usually, we are on the outside watching our customers go through this.
-Trying our best to support them with the new hardware required for the project.
+Usually, we are on the outside, watching our customers go through this and trying our best to support them with the new hardware required for the project.
 But this time, we got to sit right in the middle.
 Because of our experience as a software and hardware integrator, we decided to be our own Microsoft partner and do most of the integration and customizations ourselves.
 Other than not being accountants and not having any on staff, we pulled that off.
-Not sure that we saved ourselves any money and definitely did not save ourselves any time, but we emerged from the process better able to help our customers who are going through this process in the future.
+Not sure that we saved ourselves any money and did not save ourselves any time, but we emerged from the process better able to help our customers who are going through this process in the future.

 What we learned

-Training is key.
-It is hard to take the time out of the day to properly do the training, but it caused us to fail one go live and was the most overlooked part of the process.
+It is hard to take the time out of the day to do the training properly, but it caused us to fail one go live and was the most overlooked part of the process.

-EMP Tech Group has a long history of managing projects and helping our customers manage their own projects.
-We definitely emerged from this process with a better understanding and better able to serve our customers in the future.
+EMP Tech Group has a long history of managing and helping our customers manage their projects.
+We emerged from this process with a better understanding and better able to serve our customers in the future.